Contact A Lawyer

-In addition, as of October 1, 2019, the U.S. Centers for Disease Control and Prevention (CDC) indicated it and state health agencies had received reports of nearly 1,100 cases of lung injury related to vaping nationwide.
-The illnesses, which remain unexplained, have also been linked to at least 18 deaths.
+In addition, as of December 2019, the U.S. Centers for Disease Control and Prevention (CDC) indicated it and state health agencies had received reports of more than 2,500 cases of lung injury related to vaping nationwide.
+The illnesses, which remain unexplained, have also been linked to more than 50 deaths.

 Several states, including Michigan, New York, California, Oregon, Rhode Island and Massachusetts, have moved to temporarily or permanently ban some or all vaping products.
 Federal regulators say a ban of flavored vaping products is on the horizon.

 JUUL AND E-CIGARETTE CLASS ACTION LAWYERS: As a result of JUUL and other e-cigarette manufacturers’ apparent efforts to market their products toward children, their links to respiratory problems and addiction, financial compensation may be available through an electronic cigarette lawsuit.

 If proper marketing, research and other safeguards had been provided, many children would have never used, become addicted, or suffered health problems from JUUL and other e-cigarette products.